-In recent times, craft and specialty beverages (alcoholic) have gained immense popularity, luring more and more people to go on benders during every weekend.
+In recent times, craft and specialty beverages (alcoholic) have gained immense popularity, luring more and more people to go on benders every weekend.

-According to the 2020–2025 Dietary Guidelines for Americans, one drink or less in a day for women and two drinks or less for men is considered to be moderate as per standard drinking measure.
+According to the 2020–2025 Dietary Guidelines for Americans, one drink or less in a day for women and two drinks or less for men is considered to be moderate as per standard drinking measures.

 According to the Brewers Association, since 2015, the number of breweries nearly doubled almost everywhere in the world.

-Therefore, craft beverages can have hidden risks than standard beverages.
+Therefore, craft beverages can have more hidden risks than standard beverages.
 One might not be aware of that and end up drinking more.

 Therefore, it becomes very important to be vigilant of the quantity we are consuming and drink responsibly.
 We can restrict our intake by following certain guidelines such as:

 The most harmful aspect of drinking, although in moderation, is the risk of developing dependence.
-When one drinks socially or alone on a regular basis, it turns into a habit and develops into an addiction.
+When one drinks socially or alone regularly, it turns into a habit and develops into an addiction.
 Once addicted, it becomes difficult to quit alcohol just like other substances.
 A vicious cycle of drinking starts and people need to seek help from experts to quit.
 Trying to attain sobriety on one’s own can be dangerous as it entails ominous withdrawal symptoms, which only an expert can help to manage.

 Mental health and addiction, both are considered taboo in India.
 Many people in India hide their mental illness, alcohol use disorder, or any other substance abuse disorder, fearing getting judged by society.
 Mental illness or substance abuse disorder is considered as a character flaw in our country.